codecrafters-io/frontend/README.md

 - [Google Chrome](https://google.com/chrome/)

-You can run tests locally without a backend server, but to use the app you'll also need an instance of [codecrafters-io/core](https://github.com/codecrafters-io/core) running locally.
-Visit that repo for setup instructions.
+You can run tests locally without a backend server, but to use the app you'll also need an instance of [codecrafters-io/core](https://github.com/codecrafters-io/core) running.
+You can either run this against staging, or against a local instance of `core`.
+Visit the `core` repo for setup instructions.

 ## Setup / Installation